apredeus/multi-bacpipe/tutorial/TUTORIAL.md

 mkdir Ngo_tutorial
 cd Ngo_tutorial
 ```

-After this, download the fastq files and rename them.
-You'll need working SRA tools (could be installed with `conda install sra-tools`).
-If you get an error about unknown option, replace `--split-3` with `--split-e`.
+After this, download the fastq files using `fastq-dump` tool from NCBI `sra-tools` from NCBI (If you get an error about unknown option, replace `--split-3` with `--split-e` in the commands below):

 ```bash
 for i in `seq 50 55`